-Here are some frequently asked questions to guide and entrepreneur’s inquiry into CTAN.
+Here are some frequently asked questions to guide an entrepreneur’s inquiry into CTAN.
 This content will be updated on a semi-regular basis.

 What is the best way to get involved with CTAN?

-Hands down, the best way to get involved with CTAN is to sign up for one of our 10 Office Hours events throughout the year, detailed on our Event Calendar.
+Hands down, the best way to get involved with CTAN is to sign up for one of our 5 Mentor Hours events throughout the year.
 The event is two hours of round-robin mentoring and feedback sessions with CTAN Members in a “speed dating” format.
-Office Hours is your chance to present your business idea to CTAN Investors and get their feedback & advice on where you are and what you should do next.
-Office Hours is a great opportunity to discuss the challenges your company is facing, or to figure out if you are a fit for CTAN’s Funding Cycle.
+Mentor Hours is your chance to present your business idea to CTAN Investors and get their feedback & advice on where you are and what you should do next.
+Mentor Hours is NOT a pitch event; instead it is a great opportunity to discuss the challenges your company is facing, or to figure out if you are a fit for CTAN’s Funding Cycle.
 We encourage you to come ready with questions prepared.
-Thought you are not required to bring anything to this event, we encourage you to bring a pitch deck or prototype if you have one.
+Though you are not required to bring anything to this event, you are welcome to bring a deck or prototype if you have one.